AlecSquire/AlecSquire/README.md

 # 🏄‍♂️ Alec Squire

-**Web Developer**
+**Full Stack Web Developer**

-I work as a Full Stack Junior Dev at a start up in Devon, UK.
+Currently at a start up in Devon, UK working with next and laravel.

 I love building projects in my spare time.